 Thank you for considering a career opportunity as a Correctional Peace Officer with the California Department of Corrections and Rehabilitation (CDCR).
 To be eligible for appointment a candidate must be successful in each of the following selection components:

+To pass the PFT candidates must complete the course in 5 minutes and 5 seconds, or less.
 Please view the PFT VIDEO to watch an example of the nature of the course you may encounter.

-The Personal History Statement (PHS) is an extensive document used to collect information regarding applicants past residences, acquaintances, and employment histories.
+The PHS is an extensive document used to collect information regarding applicants past residences, acquaintances, and employment history.
 All candidates must submit their PHS, along with the notarized release (page 4), and other original documents upon check-in at the PFT.
-Candidates who are unable to provide a completed typed PHS document, notarized release, and related documents will not be allowed to participate in the PFT and must contact their designated testing center no later than their appointment date to reschedule.
+Candidates who are unable to provide a completed typed PHS document and notarized release will not be allowed to participate in the PFT and must contact their designated testing center no later than their appointment date to reschedule.

 All responses to questions answered within the submitted PHS will be verified through the background investigation and Computerized Voice Stress Analyzer (CVSA) examination.